 - 1 pound of fresh (or frozen) mussels or 250 g of canned mussels

 - 5 cups broth of fish or vegetables

 - Wash the mussels carefully (if you use fresh mussels).

-- Cut the onion, peel the potatoes and chop them into wedges, and cut the pepper into cubes.
+- Cut the onion, peel the potatoes, chop them into wedges, and cut the red pepper into cubes.
 Cut the fish into cubes.

 - In a large pot, heat 1 tbsp oil over medium-high heat.
-Add the onion, pepper, paprika, salt and pepper, cook for 5 minutes, stirring occasionally.
+Add the onion, pepper, oregano, bay leaf, paprika, salt, and pepper, cook for 5 minutes, stirring occasionally.

 - Add the potatoes, wine, and broth.
 Cook until it boils, then reduce heat and simmer for 5 minutes.
 Add the fish and mussels.
 Cook for another 5 minutes.
-Discard any mussel that haven’t open.
+Discard any mussel that hasn’t opened.
 Fish and potatoes should be cooked.

 - Add the shrimp and squid.
 Cook until the shrimp changes color.